-Internally displaced persons, by conflict and violence per country
+Global density of countries by internally displaced persons, by conflict and violence

 Options

-Use filters to narrow down the scope on this map
+Use filters to adjust the scope of this map

 Details